gitameerhamza/weatherApp/README.md

 # 🌤️ Weather App

 A **Flutter**-based weather application providing real-time weather information for **Lahore, Pakistan**.
-This app leverages the [OpenWeather API](https://openweathermap.org/) to showcase current conditions, hourly forecasts, and additional weather details.
+This app was created as part of my journey in learning Flutter, following the tutorial [here](https://www.youtube.com/watch?v=CzRQ9mnmh44&t=57451s).
+It leverages the [OpenWeather API](https://openweathermap.org/) to showcase current conditions, hourly forecasts, and additional weather details.
 ## 📱 Features

 - **🌡️ Current Weather**: Displays temperature, humidity, wind speed, and other key details for Lahore.